IT/Business alignment: more achievable than ever

 There’s also a perception problem: the business sees IT as an unavoidable cost base, a beast that constantly needs feeding, while IT believes the business is constantly scoring own goals, missing the potential of technology to dramatically improve processes and increase efficiencies.

 So much has happened in the last few years that an alignment that has proved elusive for most organisations is becoming much more attainable.
-I’ll be talking about this more at our “Journey To The Agile Edge” event where the topic will be framed in a wider discussion about what organisations need to do to manage disruptive forces that are coming at them from all sides.
+I spoke about this at our “Journey To The Agile Edge” event where the topic was framed in a wider discussion about what organisations need to do to manage disruptive forces that are coming at them from all sides.

 Perhaps the main reason why IT and business leaders have struggled to align is because they can’t agree about technology.
 Some board members still regard it as a necessary evil, rather than something that can strategically advance the business, despite the best efforts of the CIO to persuade them otherwise.